gnoul4869/restaurant-ranking/README.md

 # Restaurant Ranking
-An application written in Nuxt.js 3
+An application that shows top-ranking restaurants in the world.

 # Nuxt 3 Minimal Starter